 - First, toast the sesame seeds and almonds.
 Spread them on two separate baking sheets and bake at 275º, 5 minutes for the sesame seeds and 10 to 15 minutes for the almonds.
 Cool completely before adding to the salad.

 - Next, mix the salad.
-Combine the green and red cabbages, carrots, green onions, water chestnuts, raisins, and shredded chicken breast in a large bowl.
+Combine the green and red cabbages, carrots, green onions, water chestnuts, raisins, shredded chicken breast, and crushed ramen noodles in a large bowl.

 - Whisk together the vegetable oil, rice wine vinegar, sugar, and the seasoning packets from the ramen noodles.

-- Add the almonds, sesame seeds, and crushed ramen noodles immediately before serving.
+- Add the almonds and sesame seeds immediately before serving.

 A shortcut for this salad

 Because we all like shortcuts, am I right?